(Co-Director, Book, Music, Lyrics)

 (Book, Music, Lyrics)

 met Trey Parker at the University of Colorado, and together they made a short animated piece called The Spirit of Christmas.
 This launched their most recognized work, the critically acclaimed and award-winning television show, South Park.
 The animated series is in its twentieth season on Comedy Central and has won Stone five Emmy Awards and the coveted Peabody Award.
 South Park: Bigger, Longer & Uncut, which Stone produced and co-wrote, earned an Oscar nomination and the New York Film Critics Circle Award for Best Animated Film.
 In addition to South Park, Stone has partnered with Parker on the low-budget Cannibal: The Musical, the superhero comedy Orgazmo, and the marionette action thriller Team America: World Police.
 Stone won three Tonys for The Book of Mormon, including Best Musical, as well as a Grammy for the Best Musical Theater Album.
 Matt Stone is originally from Littleton, Colorado.

 Currently represented on Broadway as director/choreographer of The Prom, Mean Girls (2018 Tony® nominations for Best Direction and Choreography), Disney’s Aladdin (2014 Tony,® Drama Desk & Outer Critics Circle Award nominations Best Choreography), as well as co-director and choreographer of The Book of Mormon (2011 Tony®, Drama Desk & Outer Critics Circle Awards as co-director with Trey Parker receiving the same nominations for choreography as well as an Olivier award).
 Currently represented on the West End as director and choreographer of Dreamgirls, The Book of Mormon and Aladdin.
-Other Broadway credits as director/choreographer: Tuck Everlasting, Something Rotten (2015 Tony nominee Best Director), Elf: The Musical, The Drowsy Chaperone (2006 Tony, Drama Desk and Outer Critics Circle nominations), Monty Python’s Spamalot directed by Nichols (2005 Tony, Drama Desk and Outer Critics Circle nominations, Best Choreography).
+Other Broadway credits as director/choreographer include Tuck Everlasting, Something Rotten (2015 Tony nominee Best Director), Elf: The Musical, The Drowsy Chaperone (2006 Tony®, Drama Desk & Outer Critics Circle nominations), Monty Python’s Spamalot directed by Mike Nichols (2005 Tony®, Drama Desk & Outer Critics Circle nominations Best Choreography).
 Additional New York credits for City Center Encores! – the highly acclaimed productions of Most Happy Fella, Anyone Can Whistle and Follies (direction/choreography).